tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Getting started/Understanding the PayU module/Update-my-information.md

 3. The upload panel appears, locate the image of your logo in your local machine.

 4. The maximum size allowed for your logo is 350x90 pixels, if the selected image is bigger than this size, you can crop it using the upload panel.
-Furthermore, this panel provides options to zoom in or rotate the image.<br>When finish, click _**Save**_.
+Furthermore, this panel provides options to zoom in ou rotate the image.<br>When finish, click _**Save**_.

 <img src="/assets/Logo/Logo_05.png" alt="PrintScreen" width="50%"/>